I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ntddndis/ne-ntddndis-_ndis_hypervisor_partition_type.md

 ## -remarks
-For more information about Hyper-V parent and child partitions, see <a href="netvista.virtualized_networking_concepts_and_terms">Virtualized Networking Concepts and Terms</a>.
+For more information about Hyper-V parent and child partitions, see <a href="https://msdn.microsoft.com/467996B2-9319-47F9-BAEB-5AC1F20B6E01">Virtualized Networking Concepts and Terms</a>.

 ## -requirements